-Cloud cost optimization is a practice any organization should adopt to ensure they spend right on the cloud.
+Cloud cost optimization is a practice any organization should adopt to ensure they SPEND RIGHT on the cloud.
 We have discussed what are the benefits of cloud cost optimization in the past.
-Let’s see how to plan the same.
+Let’s see what are common challenges in implementing the same and how to overcome them in this article.

 Every cloud stakeholder should be armed with documents, tutorials, training, guidance, and tools to effectively handle the cloud environment.
 FinOps products should have the ability to provide graphical representation and reports on cloud usage.
 Reports should facilitate the stakeholders to dive deep into granular pod level, node level, business unit level, tag level usage, associated cost details, etc.